aripnokihs/2241-CMPINF0010-Final-Project/README.md

 2. Type in `git clone git@github.com:aripnokihs/Stupid-Big-Final-Project-Hooray.git` into your terminal and hit enter

-3. You'll see a folder named *Stupid-Big-Final-Project-Hooray*, double click on it to open
+3. You'll see a folder named *2241-CMPINF0010-Final-Project*, double click on it to open

 4. Launch the `.ipynb` notebooks.